alibaba/feathub/docs/content/concepts/expression-language.md

-# Feathub Expression Language
+# FeatHub Expression Language

-Feathub expression language is a declarative language with built-in functions.
+FeatHub expression language is a declarative language with built-in functions.
 It can be used in the `ExpressionTransform` to describe how to derive a new feature value from existing features' values for each row in a table.

-In the following, we describe the built-in functions supported by the Feathub expression language.
+In the following, we describe the built-in functions supported by the FeatHub expression language.

 ## Reserved Keywords
-Feathub expression has the following string reserved as keywords:
+FeatHub expression has the following string reserved as keywords:

 AS, BIGINT, BOOLEAN, BYTES, CAST, DOUBLE, FALSE, FLOAT, INTEGER, STRING, TIMESTAMP, TRUE, TRY_CAST